Clayton Tune Deserves More Love From UH Fans — This Late Run and Still Improving QB Shouldn’t Be Dismissed as Meaningless

 University of Houston coach Dana Holgorsen believes he knows what it takes to make the Big 12 transition.
+Now he must prove it.
 (Photo by F. Carter Smith)

-University of Houston true freshman Matthew Golden has shown the ability to make plays.
+University of Houston receiver Matthew Golden has shown the ability to make plays.
 (Photo by F. Carter Smith)

 University of Houston quarterback Clayton Tune brings plenty of big game experience.
 (Photo by F. Carter Smith)

 Alton McCaskill just know how to glide through the holes in a defense.
 (Photo by F. Carter Smith)